Ready

 1. Placement

-2. Non-dismissive
+2. Non-Dismissive

 Non-dismissive Flash messages should stay on the screen for 8-10 seconds, then automatically fade out.
 Flash messages that are less than that amount of time, are hard for the user to read.²